 Abstract: This work presents a numerical study to investigate the heat transfer characteristics of a 2-D rectangular composite porous radiant burner (CPRB).
-In the construction of porous burner, the porous layer is considered to be of composite type consisting of upstream and downstream layers with equal thickness but with different physical and radiative properties.
+In the construction of porous burner, the porous layer is considered to be composite consisting of upstream and downstream layers with equal thickness but with different physical and radiative properties.
 In the present work, a two dimensional rectangular model is used to solve the governing equations for porous medium and gas flow.
 In order to analyze the thermal characteristics of the CPRB, the coupled energy equations for the gas and porous medium are solved numerically and the discrete ordinates method is used to obtain the distribution of radiative heat flux in the porous media.
-Finally, the effects of various factors on the performance of CPRB are determined.
-Computational results show that high porosity and low scattering coefficient for downstream porous layer are desirable for maximizing the CPRB efficiency in comparison to a homogeneous one.
-Present results prove to be compatible with results obtained from previous studies.
+Finally, the effects of the various factors on the performance of CPRB are determined.
+Computational results show that the high porosity and low scattering coefficient for downstream porous layer are desirable for maximizing the CPRB efficiency in comparison to homogeneous one.
+Comparison between the present results with those obtained by other investigators indicates a good agreement.

-Keywords: Composite Porous Radiant Burners, Discrete Erdinates Method, 2-D Radiation Field
+Keywords: Composite Porous Radiant Burners, Discrete Ordinates Method, 2-D Radiation Field

-Reference: M. M. Keshtkar, (2011) 'Numerical Investigation on Thermal Performance of a Composite Porous Radiant Burner under the Influence of a 2-D Radiation Field', Int J Advanced Design and Manufacturing Technology, Vol. 5/ No. 1, pp. 33-42.
+Reference: Keshtkar, M. M. and Janati Far, R. "Two dimensional modeling of a two-layer porous burner for household applications under the influence of a radiation field", Int J of Advanced Design and Manufacturing Technology, Vol. 6/ No. 1, 2013, pp. 69-77.

-Biographical notes: M. M. Keshtkar received his PhD in Mechanical Engineering from Islamic Azad University Science and Research Branch 2009.
-He is currently Assistant Professor at Department of Mechanical Engineering, Kerman University, Kerman, Iran.
+Biographical notes: M. M. Keshtkar received his PhD in Mechanical Engineering from University of IAU, Science and Research Branch in 2009.
+He is currently Assistant Professor at the Department of Mechanical Engineering, Kerman University, Kerman, Iran.
+R. Janati far is MSc student of Mechanical engineering at the University of Kerman, Iran.
+He received his BSc in Mechanical engineering from Kerman University of Iran.